-- Understand the concept and importance of self-directed learning. - Identify their personal learning goals and areas of interest. - Develop a plan for self-directed learning and engage in independent research.
+- Identify their personal learning goals and areas of interest. - Develop a plan for self-directed learning and engage in independent research.

 Start the class by sharing your story of how you learned something new all by yourself.
 Ask students if they have any similar memories.
 It could be about anything, learning to cook, learning about a new career, learning a language, learning an instrument, starting a business etc.